What are Bitcoin Ordinals?

 Each Bitcoin is broken into 100,000,000 units called satoshis (or sats).
 Each sat is serially numbered, starting at 0.
 These numbers are "ordinal numbers" in the mathematical sense, giving an order to each sat in the total supply.
 Satoshi scarcity is cut in half every four years (halving every 210,000 blocks).

-Ordinals were made possible by Bitcoin's recent Taproot network upgrade.
+Ordinals were made possible by Bitcoin's recent Taproot upgrade combined with the 2017 Segregated Witness (also called Segwit) update.
 The Ordinal Theory Handbook states that, "individual satoshis can be inscribed with arbitrary content, creating unique Bitcoin-native digital artifacts that can be held in Bitcoin wallets and transferred using Bitcoin transactions.
 Inscriptions are as durable, immutable, secure, and decentralized as Bitcoin itself."

 Differences between Ordinal NFTs and other NFTs